 The following restrictions and limitations will apply to any E-Court Hearings/Trials.
 In some instances, a case is not appropriate for a remote hearing; therefore, those cases will be postponed and rescheduled accordingly.

-PROCEDURES FOR E-COURT HEARINGS/TRIALS
+PROCEDURES FOR E-COURT AND IN-PERSON HEARINGS/TRIALS

-• Exhibits must be emailed to all parties and E-Filed to the Court by no later than 3 business days before the Hearing/Trial.
+Exhibits must be emailed to all parties and E-Filed to the Court by no later than 3 business days before the Hearing/Trial.
 The Court will address any objections to exhibits at Hearing/Trial.

-• Witnesses MUST appear by video conferencing.
+Witnesses MUST appear by video conferencing.
 Parties calling a witness are responsible for ensuring that a witness has a separate video and audio feed, or all those present are clearly visible and can be heard if the video feed is shared.
 All witnesses should be prepared to present a valid form of identification to verify their identity to the Court over the video feed.
 It is the responsibility of the party offering the witness to ensure that the witness has the link to the proceedings and that all exhibits are available to the witness, including those of opposing parties.

-• Before your court date, you may want to familiarize yourself with any applicable laws and rules applicable to justice courts as well as "local rules of the court" for justice courts in Tarrant County.
+Prior to your court date, you may want to familiarize yourself with any applicable laws and rules applicable to justice courts as well as "local rules of the court" for justice courts in Tarrant County.
 Click here to view the Court's Local Rules.

-• Attention to Non-English-speaking parties: If needed, it may be your responsibility to provide a certified interpreter.
+Attention to Non-English-speaking parties: If needed, it may be your responsibility to provide a certified interpreter.

 FOR THE PUBLIC: The open Court's provision of Texas law allows all Texans access to court proceedings.
 As such, anyone may call the Court at 817-884-1395 to get access codes to E-Hearing/E-Trial.
 If you are viewing, please mute your connection to prevent disruption to the proceedings.
 The public may view or listen to proceedings, but video or audio recording of any kind is prohibited.